BIGSTICK: A flexible configuration-interaction shell-model code (updated): A brief history of BIGSTICK , and acknowledgements

 In 1997, when two of us (Ormand and Johnson) were both at Louisiana State University, we decided to write our own many-fermion configuration-interactionI code christened {\tt REDSTICK}, English for \textit{Baton Rouge}.
 Over the next decade {\tt REDSTICK} evolved and improved.
 Most important were the addition of three-body forces and parallelization.
 As it approached the ten-year mark, we noticed certain limitations, particularly in the set-up, and starting in 2007 we began developing new algorithms.

 By this time, Ormand had moved to Lawrence Livermore National Laboratory and Johnson had left for San Diego State University.
 Working first with a student (Hai Ah Nam) and later a postdoc (Plamen Krastev) at San Diego State University, we carefully studied bottlenecks in parallelization in the application of the Hamiltonian.
-These studies led us to break up the application of the Hamiltonian by basis sectors, which had two useful outcomes.
+These studies led us to break up the application of the Hamiltonian by basis sectors, defined by quantum numbers such as $J_z$ and $\pi$ (parity), which had two useful outcomes.
 First, we rewrote our central application routines using simple arrays rather than the derived types used in {\tt REDSTICK}; this gave a speed-up of nearly a factor of 2.
 Second, applying the Hamiltonian by quantum numbers allowed a more transparent factorization of the Hamiltonian and better parallelization.

 With these improvements and dramatic speed-ups, we had an entirely new code, {\tt BIGSTICK}.